maxime-lair/maxime-lair/docs/index.md

 Then we provide him a dynamic configuration file, that we will explain later, we want to keep watching this file in case of update so It can be applied live.
 Then we tell him to listen for any new containers on the host, as we want to monitor/route onto them

-Lastly, we expose the api, in an insecure way for now, we will add TLS/HTTPS later
+Lastly, we expose the API, in an insecure way for now, we will add TLS/HTTPS later

 We create our **dynamic_conf.yml** file